 We recognize that the production of ingredients for cosmetics and health foods depends on the benefits of biodiversity, and that our business activities can have a wide range of impacts on ecosystems.

-To help realize a sustainable society, we will emphasize diversity and soundness of biology, minimize our impact on them, and contribute to activities that lead to conserving and restoring biodiversity related to our business in cooperation with our stakeholders.
+To help realize a sustainable society, we will continue to emphasize the importance of biodiversity, minimize our impact on it, and contribute to activities that lead to conserving and restoring biodiversity related to our business in cooperation with our stakeholders.
+We are also making preparations to be able to provide nature-related financial disclosures in the future.